danbev/learning-iot/notes/bluetooth.md

 the Frequency Hopping Spread Spectrum (FHSS) and specifies the frequency based upon the masters bluetooth device address, and the timing based upon the masters clock.

-L2CAP can use the control layer to control layer which can interact with the link manager to perform actions.

 #### Link Manager
 These negotiate the properites of the connection using the Link Manager